ywwywwyww/ywwywwyww.github.io/_pages/miscellaneous.md

 - Starship and other rockets
 - High performance computing

-Meanwhile, I am also interested in some card games, such as riichi mahjong and Texas hold 'em poker.
+Meanwhile, I am also interested in some card games, such as riichi mahjong and Texas hold 'em poker: maintain a balanced strategy to protect your equity, and maximize your profit by exploiting opponents' imbalances.

 Here's a glance at some of the other things I've been involving in outside of my primary academic focus: